burkeholland/quick-start/src/chapters/chapter1.md

 $ npm install -g nativescript
 ```

-You should now have two command available from your terminal: `tns`—which is short for Telerik NativeScript—and `nativescript`.
-The `tns` command appeals to lazy developers like us so we'll stick with the shorter alias throughout this guide.
+You should now have two command available from your terminal: `tns`—which is short for **T**elerik **N**ative**S**cript—and `nativescript`.
+The two commands are equivalent, so we'll stick with the shorter `tns` command throughout this guide.

 You can verify the installation was successful by running `tns` in your terminal.
 You should see something like this:

 ```
 $ tns